Heroclixin’ Glossary

 Swarm — A large team of low-cost figures.

-Swing — maximum number of squares away that a character can make an attack.
+Swing — The maximum number of squares away that a character can make an unaided attack.
 For example, an 8 Speed figure with Charge has a 5-square swing while a 6 Speed figure with Running Shot and 4 range has a swing of 7.

 Swissblade — A figure with a trait or special power allowing it to choose a standard power or ability (See “Pick A Power”)